-The temporomandibular joint, or the jaw joint as it’s commonly known, is the most used joint in the body.
+The temporomandibular joint (TMJ), or the jaw joint as it’s commonly known, is the most used joint in the body.
 We use it for eating, breathing, speaking and even when laughing and smiling!
 Resultantly, when things can go wrong like they can with any joint in the body, it can have a huge impact on our daily lives.

 Things that might indicate your TMJ is the culprit for your symptoms include:

-· Difficulty opening your mouth widely
+- Difficulty opening your mouth widely

-· Teeth grinding
+- Teeth grinding

-· Eating difficulties/changes
+- Eating difficulties/changes

-· History of jaw injury
+- History of jaw injury

 Common causes of TMD can include (but are not limited to) direct trauma to the face or jaw, increased stress, dental procedures such as removal of wisdom teeth or orthodontic work and teeth grinding.
 Teeth grinding/clenching, also known as bruxing, can commence as a result a problem with the TMJ as well.